jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 third or minor third, fifth, etc.

 This is important for two reasons.
-First, it allows us to make any chord we need just by adjusting a known chord shape.
+First, it allows us to make any chord we need by adjusting a chord shape we already know.
 (For example,
 if we lower the third of a major chord by one fret, it becomes a minor chord.)